uk000/goto/README.md

 ### Capturing values from the request to use in the response payload

- To capture a value from URI/Header/Query, use the `{var}` syntax in the match criteria as well as in the payload.
-The occurrences of `{var}` in the response payload will be replaced with the value of that var as captured from the URI/Header/Query.
+ To capture a value from URI, Header, Query or Body JSON Path, use the `{var}` syntax in the match criteria as well as in the payload.
+The occurrences of `{var}` in the response payload will be replaced with the value of that var as captured from the URI/Header/Query/Body.
 Additionally, `{var}` allows for URIs to be specified such that some ports of the URI can vary.

  For example, for a configured response payload that matches on request URI:
  ```